WebAssembly/design/Rationale.md

 Why not an AST, or a register- or SSA-based bytecode?

-* We started with an AST and generalized to a (restricted) stack machine.
+* We started with an AST and generalized to a [structured stack machine][AstSemantics.md].
 ASTs allow a dense encoding and efficient decoding, compilation, and interpretation.
   The stack machine is a generalization of ASTs allowed in previous versions while allowing efficiency gains in interpretation and baseline compilation, as well as a straightforward